On the mixing properties of piecewise expanding maps under composition with permutations: Background and statement of results

 In our setting we consider specifically the map $f(x)=mx\mod 1$.
-When $f$ is composed with a permutation $\sigma\in S_N$, the resulting piecewise linear transformation may or may not be mixing, as discussed in Section \ref{sec_mixvsnonmix}.
-Here, we focus on those transformations that are mixing, but we consider now the rate of mixing.
-We state the following result.
+When $f$ is composed with a permutation $\sigma\in S_N$, we have seen in Theorem \ref{new-mixing-theorem} that the resulting piecewise linear transformation $\sigma \circ f$ is usually (but not always) mixing.
+When $\sigma \circ f$ is mixing, we consider its mixing rate